totalnoMartina/cube-discovery/README.md

 The steps are as follows:
 - If not having a 'Heroku' account, create one by clicking on 'Sign up' and follow instructions until you confirm with your email that the account is created
-- Create a new app, by clicking 'New' in the top right part of the welcome page
+- Create a new app, by clicking 'New' in the top right section of the welcome page
-- Choose app name and select the region
+- Choose a name for your new application and select your region
-- Go to 'Deploy' tab and select GitHub as deployment method
+- Go to 'Deploy' tab and select 'GitHub' as deployment method
-- Locate your repository on Github, then select 'connect repository'
+- Locate your repository on 'Github', then select 'connect repository'
 - Enable automatic deployments, then go to the _Settings__ tab, and add two buildpacks in this exact order;

 1. `heroku/python`
 2. `heroku/nodejs`

-A _Config Var_ was also added and named `PORT`, and set to `8000` before clicking the deploy branch.
+A new _Config Var_ was also added and named `PORT`, set to `8000`, before clicking the deploy branch, so this is also a requirement to be able to view your site live.

 ## Credits